 After investigating, the ERA can eg (these things are examples, not the only things the ERA can do):

 The ERA can also order you to cover your employee’s costs, or vice versa, if cost claims are lodged in writing.

 Employment Relations Authority (external link) — Employment New Zealand

 If you’re unhappy with an ERA decision, you can take your case to the Employment Court.
 This isn’t an appeal — a new case will be opened and a full judicial hearing will be held.

 Like the ERA, the Court may refer your case back to a mediator.

-The Employment Court process is complicated, so you should get help from someone with Employment Court expertise, like a lawyer or union official.
+The Employment Court process is complicated, so you should get help from someone with Employment Court expertise, like a lawyer.